artainmo/web-development/backend/NestJS/README.md

 A one-to-many relationship consists of class A being able to hold multiple class B and class B would be a many-to-one relationship towards A, the one cannot exist without the other.<br>
 For example one book that can hold multiple chapters is a one-to-many relationship and multiple chapters that can only exist in one book is a many-to-one relationship.<br>

-It is created with the @OneToMany(type => nameOfAssociatedTable, nameOfAssociatedTable => nameOfAssociatedTable.nameOfInitialTable) decorator and with the type of column being an array of the associatedClass, indicated in the OnToMany class.<br>
+It is created with the @OneToMany(type => nameOfAssociatedTable, nameOfAssociatedTable => nameOfAssociatedTable.nameOfInitialTable) decorator and with the type of column being an array of the associatedClass, indicated in the OneToMany class.<br>
 The ManyToOne class will contain the @ManyToOne(type => nameOfIntialTable, nameOfInitialTable => nameOfInitialTable.nameOfAssociatedTable) decoratorand and with the type of column being the initialClass.
 Because the many-to-one will contain the foreign key, it will also contain the @JoinColumn decorator.